andreypopp/xcss/README.md

 xCSS is a library for programmatic stylesheet composition.

-The idea is to produce CSS by composing data structures using JavaScript.
+The idea is to produce CSS by composing data structures in JavaScript.
 That way you don't need preprocessors like Sass, Less or Stylus.
 Instead, all the power of JavaScript is at your fingertips.

 Moreover xCSS is based on Node.js and allows you to reuse its module system and even package manager, npm with thousands of packages there.